datnguye/sqlmesh-demo/README.md

 - Each model has the individual config (kind, cron, grain) and the `SELECT` statement which are similar idea to dbt, but no Jinja syntax here! 🎉
 - Great Web IDE with data lineage 🎉
 - Oh wow! `sqlmesh prompt` command - LLM 🎉
+- No package ecosystem but it seems to utilize the python's eco one which is huge 💯

 **Struggling?!**: